CentraFunding-4HourFunding/api-doc/applications/post.md

     "borrower": {
-        "name": "string | The name of the company", "address": "string | The company headquarters street address", "city": "string | The city where the company headquarters is located ", "state": "string | The state/prov where the company headquarters is located", "zip": "string | The zip/postal of the company headquarters", "phone": "string | The phone number for the company headquarters", "establishedDate" : "string | Date format YYYY-MM-DD" },
+        "name": "string | The name of the company", "address": {
+            "street | The company headquarters street address", "city": "string | The city where the company headquarters is located ", "state": "string | The state/prov where the company headquarters is located", "zip": "string | The zip/postal of the company headquarters", },
+        "phone": "string | The phone number for the company headquarters", "establishedDate" : "string | Date format YYYY-MM-DD" },